-Perley Health BOARD GOVERNANCE GUIDE FOR DIRECTORS Carefully consider the attributes and skills of all applicants in the context of the Board's requirements and as compared to other potential applicants for the same vacancy, if any; For individuals who, based on their submitted credentials, appear to be strong candidates but who are not personally known by Board members, request references who can be contacted to attest to their previous work and volunteer experience; Review all materials provided by prospective candidates and contact references, as required; Create a list of preferred candidates for Board positions either vacant or becoming vacant; Carry out interviews with potential Board members to assess fit, motivation, experience and alignment with key criteria for vacancy (if possible, interviews to be carried out by Chair of Governance plus one other member of GRT).
+Perley Health BOARD GOVERNANCE GUIDE FOR DIRECTORS of vacancies and number of candidates identified, the GRT will: Carefully consider the attributes and skills of all applicants in the context of the Board's requirements and as compared to other potential applicants for the same vacancy, if any; For individuals who, based on their submitted credentials, appear to be strong candidates but who are not personally known by Board members, request references who can be contacted to attest to their previous work and volunteer experience; Review all materials provided by prospective candidates and contact references, as required; Create a list of preferred candidates for Board positions either vacant or becoming vacant; Carry out interviews with potential Board members to assess fit, motivation, experience and alignment with key criteria for vacancy (if possible, interviews to be carried out by Chair of Governance plus one other member of GRT).
 The Chair of the Governance Committee, on behalf of the GRT, will submit its recommendations for appointment to the Board to the Governance Committee once all interviews have been completed (or on separate occasions, if more appropriate).
 The GRT will also provide the Governance Committee with a copy of all documents requested and received from those candidates it is recommending for appointment to the Board as well as any other candidates who were considered during the review process.
-The Chair of Governance shall also indicate whether any applicant(s) not recommended to fill an immediate Board vacancy might be a suitable candidate to fill an Adjunct Advisor role. • The Chair of Governance shall advise candidates, as soon as possible after the interview process, whether or not their names will be presented to the Board for consideration to fill a Board vacancy or potentially as an Adjunct Advisor, should this be applicable.
-Formal The Governance Committee recommendations for Board March/April/May Enlistment appointments will be submitted to the Board of Directors for approval.
-If approved, new Directors' names will be proposed at the Annual Meeting for election by the Members of the Corporation.
+The Chair of Governance shall also indicate whether any applicant(s) not recommended to fill an immediate Board vacancy might be a suitable candidate to fill an Adjunct Advisor role.
+The Chair of Governance shall advise candidates, as soon as possible after the interview process, whether or not their names will be presented to the Board for consideration to fill a Board vacancy or potentially as an Adjunct Advisor, should this be applicable.
+Formal Enlistment The Governance Committee recommendations for Board appointments will be submitted to the Board of Directors for March/April/May

-Governance Guide, Part II: The Board of Directors Ch.
+Ch.
 5: Recruitment, Development & Recognition of Directors (Appr.
 04Mar2021; editorial update 22Sept2021; Rev. Appr.
 04May2023; Rev. Appr.
 07Dec2023; Rev. Appr.
-02May2024)
+02May2024; Rev. Appr.
+05Dec2024)

+Perley Health BOARD GOVERNANCE GUIDE FOR DIRECTORS approval.
+If approved, new Directors' names will be proposed at the Annual Meeting for election by the Members of the Corporation.
 Follow-Up Actions The Executive Assistant will take steps to ensure that individuals whose names are to be proposed for election to the Board have signed a Conflict of Interest declaration and completed all additional security checks and associated attestations required of Directors and Adjunct Advisors.
 Prospective Directors must also join the Corporation before their nominations are proposed at the Corporation's Annual Meeting Adjunct Advisors The Chair of the Governance Committee will also liaise with other committee Chairs to determine whether applicants not recommended for immediate appointment to the Board might meet their needs as Adjunct Advisors.
 Nominations of individuals as Adjunct Advisors to Committees will be forwarded to the Board for approval on an 'as required' basis.
-April/May Process Review When the annual recruiting process is essentially complete, the GRT will review the efficacy of the process as well as the completeness of the Skills Matrix Tool and propose any changes deemed appropriate to the Governance Committee for review and for possible submission to the Board for approval.
+April/May Process Review • When the annual recruiting process is essentially complete, the GRT will review the efficacy of the process as well as the completeness of the Skills Matrix Tool and propose any changes deemed appropriate to the Governance Committee for review and for possible submission to the Board for approval.